aridastidar/aridastidar.github.io/README.md

 # homepage
-static file repo for aritraghosh.in
+Static file repo for aritraghosh.in